Leixb/UPC-SIM_car_prices/README.md

   kept as numeric but additional factors should also be created as a discretization of each numeric variable.

-- Exploratory Data Analysis for each variables (numeric summary and graphic support).
+- Exploratory Data Analysis for each variable (numeric summary and graphic support).

 ### Data quality report